RetroFloppy/transformenator/readme.txt

 New function: TransformDirectory utility now can 'normalize' out of control filename characters

+New function: ExtractXerox860Files - extract files from Xerox 860 8" disk images

-New transform: Word Writer 4 for Commodore 64
+New transforms: Word Writer 4 for Commodore 64, Xerox 860

 Bug fix: "Toggles" are now reset at the start of each file when processing a directory full of files